 The Town of Sewall’s Point is a Phase II MS4 stormwater program and we are required to report our development of a process and procedure for the following under this permit:

 - Reducing the discharge of all pollutants to the “maximum extent practicable”

 - Satisfy the requirements of the Clean Water act.

 A major contributor to contamination of our waterways is polluted stormwater.
 Stormwater is pure rainwater plus anything the rain carries along with it.
 In urban areas, rain that falls on the roof of your house, or collects on paved areas like driveways, and roads is carried away through a system of pipes or ditches.
 The stormwater flows directly from streets and gutters into our rivers.
 Straight from your street to waterways inhabited by fish, frogs and other aquatic animals and plants.
 When polluted stormwater reaches our waterways, it has many long-lasting, negative effects on aquatic plant and animal life.
 This pollution also affects other wildlife that uses the water or eats the contaminated seafood.
 This of course includes humans.

-Some of the Potential Effects of Polluted Stormwater are:
+Potential Effects of Polluted Storm Water

 - Sediment and other debris clog drains and waterways causing flooding.